EdOber-DA/VBA-challenge/README.md

 ### Files

 * [VBA Code](Code) - 2 files with the solutions to the assignment:
 * [Primary Assignment](code/VBA Challenge - Wall Street Primary Assignment.bas) - Scans the worksheets and creates the summary file by ticker
 * [Bonus Assignment](Code/VBA Challenge - Wall Street Bonus Assignment.bas) - Scans the above summary file and creates the worksheets and creates the summary file by ticker

 * [Screen Shots](images) - Screen Shots of each yearly worksheets showing the final results.

-* [Other](Other/VBA Wall Street Screenshots) - Contains a backup copy of all the yearly screen shots in a word document
+* [Other](Other/VBA Wall Street Screenshots) - Contains a backup copy of all the yearly screen shots in a word document.

 ### Stock market analysis - Screen Shots for each Year